luketpeterson/summum-types/README.md

 **Note**: `*t*` is a lower_snake_case rendering of the variant identifier or type

-^If you want more accessors, please email me
+¹If you want more accessors (or features in general), please email me ²Except where the variant type would be an "uncovered" generic as described [here](https://doc.rust-lang.org/error_codes/E0210.html)

 #### Future Plan for Accessors